Skip to main content

 Made for agents, controlled by humans.
 You write the hunts, review the results, and set the guardrails.
 Agents handle the execution loop — discovering what to test, running the hunts, and reporting structured results back to your workflow.

-Jump to the Library API for programmatic Node.js integration or Using Hub Templates for pre-built community hunt templates.
+Jump to the Library API for programmatic Node.js integration, the MCP Server to connect an agent without shell access, or Using Hub Templates for pre-built community hunt templates.

 Why CLI-First